Building YOUR career in collaborative science:

 On Day 2, you’ll dive into:

-Opportunities and challenges in Team Science: Why does doing high-impact science require collaboration, and what challenges can I anticipate?
+• Opportunities and challenges in Team Science: Why does doing high-impact science require collaboration, and what challenges might I encounter?

 Presenter: Betsy Rolland, PhD MLIS MPH ACC